 See the segments on LNT campsite selection and setup.

-Taken with these considerations, tents very rarely have crippling limitations.
+Taken with these considerations, tents very rarely have insurmountable limitations.

 Hammocks as a Shelter